akashagrahari/akashagrahari.github.io/_posts/2016-10-09-thinking-about-datastructures.md

 > Akash = 0.763 ; Amrit = 0.452; Indra = 0.345

 N would turn out to be roughly 2.
 Now that is obviously not the desired solution, since our hash function didn't behave in the *perfect, desired way*.
-To make up for this we employ multiple hash functions and produce values as -
+To make up for this inconsistency, we use multiple hash functions and produce values as -

 > {H1(Akash), H2(Akash), H3(Akash) . . . }<br>
 {H1(Amrit), H2(Amrit), H3(Amrit) . . . }<br>